 Whatever your exact conditions for dream productivity let me fill you in: this is a terrible, false dream.
 No real work has been created under ideal conditions.
 In fact, the more important the work the more obstacles you will face.

-Any who have attempted bold things has felt this.
-Try doing something timeless like raising children, starting a diet, trying to help others – you will meet resistance on all sides.
+Anyone who has attempted bold things has felt this.
+Try doing something timeless like raising children, starting a diet, trying to help others and you will meet resistance on all sides.

 Rule of thumb: The more important a call or action is to our soul’s evolution, the Resistance we will feel toward pursuing it.